Space-Eternity-3/SE3-Website/docs/DatapackInfo/GeneratorSettings/BiomeSettings.md

 if you are not the master in those settings.
 If you do not do that, simlar biomes might have different ring structures.

-### swap
+### swap (switch)

 Use it to swap empty space and asteroid space.
-Created to collaborate with `ring.X.change->{E/F}` and will be executed always after that.
+Created to collaborate with `ring.X.change->{E/F}`
+and will be executed always after that.

 Default: **NOT USED**

-### priority={G}
+### priority={integer}

 Use it to show which biome will generate at the end and overwrite others, when they touch each other.
 Higher value means higher priority.
 No biomes will be removed.
-Parameter is an integer `<1;31>`
+Must be between 1 and 31.

-Default: `[priority=16]`
+Default: `priority=16`

-### grid
+### grid (switch)

 Use it to disable asteroid offset.
 All asteroids will generate in diagonal grid points.

 Default: **NOT USED**

-### full
+### full (switch)

 Use it to make a 300x300 biome square.
 Sometimes it might be overwriten by other biomes, but you can always set a high priority to prevent it.
 Recommended not to use it, when you want to make a good datapack :)

 Default: **NOT USED**

-### precise
+### precise (switch)

 Use it to set center of biome precisely at asteroid grid point to prevent bugs with structures.
 It is recommended to put it only on structures.
 Tag structural automatically enables it.

 Default: **NOT USED**

-### structural
+### structural (switch)

 Use it to disable touching other biomes with this tag.
-It automatically sets priority to 32 (bigger than max) Biomes with this tag have double generation points.
+It automatically sets priority to 32 (bigger than max).
+Biomes with this tag have double generation points.
 That means, they engage 2 times more space in a biome generation array because of technical reasons.
 It is recommended to add this tag to structures.

 Default: **NOT USED**

-### arena
+### arena (switch)

 Use it to generate arena in the middle of a biome.
 Tag "structural" is required to work.
 It is also recommended to use tag "ring.X.change->{E/F}" in order to create some space in the middle and set a minimum biome radius to at least 50

 Default: **NOT USED**

 <!--
 ### m) black.hole